Diego Garaialde

 Cross-Disciplinary Collaboration: Proven ability to work across disciplines, exhibited through various research projects and consultancy roles, integrating design, user-experience methods, computer science and programming skills, along with mixed-methods research approaches.

-Equality, Diversity, and Inclusion: Member of the ADAPT GEDI committee, and involved in the delivery of an annual survey to find key issues faced by members of the institution so we can develop support systems for them.
+Equality, Diversity, and Inclusion: Member of the Insight GEDI committee, and previously involved in the delivery of an annual survey to find key issues faced by members of the institution so we can develop support systems for them.
 Also engaged with a diverse student body through lecturing, tutoring, and mentoring roles, always fostering an inclusive learning environment, due to my extensive experience teaching and supervising the highly multicultural HCI Masters programme.

 Industry Engagement: Frequently collaborated with industry partners like Microsoft Ireland and a San Francisco-based EdTech startup Cerego, illustrating a bridge between academic research and practical industry solutions.